Virtual School at Home

-If you are considering home schooling for your child but worry about the quality of education you are able to provide virtual school may be for you.
+If you are considering home school for your child but worry about the quality of education you are able to provide virtual school may be for you.
 Virtual school has the luxury of a certified teacher and curriculum in your child's home.
 As a coach or assistant to the online teacher you will become more involved in your child's education and become more aware of what your child may need a little extra help with.
 According to the companies that are providing this service, parents have been very satisfied with the programs.
 The companies are reporting higher student test scores than most public schools do.
 These programs fill up fast but are expanding.
 If you have an interest in the virtual school programs it is a good idea to make contact with them now.
 In my area the program is full for the 2009 -2010 school year but I am expecting a call back in December to attempt to register for next school year.
 I particularly like the idea of field trips and club gatherings which provide a social atmosphere for the enrolled students and parents.
 Public school is not for everyone but homeschooling can leave a child feeling somewhat isolated at times unless a positive social environment is provided for them.
 I am happy to see that the virtual schools have address this problem by including field trips and gatherings in the curriculum.

 A free computer and internet access?